Invoicing Training Guide (102)

 Table of Contents

 Now that your Syncro account is set up for invoicing and billing and you have some Products and Services, your Billers or Business Leaders can create new one-time and recurring/scheduled invoices.
-For the latter, you'll learn both per Device and per User billing models, as well as how to bill your customers for flat fees, take deposits, and do refunds.
+For the latter, you'll learn both per Device and per User billing models, as well as how to bill your customers for flat fees pending ticket charges, and automate payment collections.

 Step 1: About the Invoices Page